SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

         content:
           -
             type: text
             text: 'Your ticket helps cover the cost of renting the conference center, technology needs, speakers and entertainers, and other administrative expenses.
 In person tickets are available until 11:59 p.m.
-CT October 1, 2021.'
+ET October 14, 2022.'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'When purchasing tickets to attend in person, you''ll have an option to ' -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'add a meal ticket for $10'
+          -
+            type: text
+            text: ' to attend the lunch and learn program on Saturday, October 22.
+This helps offset the cost of catering for this event.'
       -
         type: heading
         attrs: